robert-hh/Micropython-Editor/README.md

 - Fixed a minor inconvenience when going left at the line start (sqeezed too much in v1.12b)
 - Move a few lines around, such that keys which are more probable for fast repeats are checked for earlier.
 - Some editorial changes

+**2.0** Edit muliple files
+- Support for editing mutiple files and copy/paste between them
+- Ctrl-W steps through the list of files/buffers
+- Ctrl-O opens a new file/buffer.